akashdhruv/Para-Physics/README.md

 <p align="justify"> <font size="4">

 This example is to show the capability of software in handling multiple immersed boundaries.
-The test case here shows temperature distributed inside the fluid due to the presence of three heated cylinders.
+The test case here shows temperature distribution inside the fluid due to the presence of three heated cylinders.

 </font> </p>